boguckicollection/kartoteka/README.md

 - Convert API prices from EUR to PLN using a 1.23 multiplier rounded to two decimals
 - Save collected data to a CSV file
 - Autocomplete set selection (press <kbd>Tab</kbd> to accept a suggestion) and additional rarity checkboxes
+- Toggle the **Reverse** switch on the pricing screen when pricing a reverse card

 ## Requirements
 Install dependencies from `requirements.txt`: